cyberiums/determiner/README.md

 This module is supposed to work as a catalytic facilitator to unwrap micro-tasks for a large and complex projects.
 It is an open source module with MIT license.

-Determiner works based on smart product story of [FastBuilder.AI](https://fastbuilder.ai).
+Determiner works based on smart product story, which can be created on [FastBuilder.AI](https://fastbuilder.ai).

 It fetches the micro-tasks from the plan section.